jonasherfort/simple-modern-uv/README.md

 [![As usual, XKCD has a comic for this](https://imgs.xkcd.com/comics/python_environment.png)](https://xkcd.com/1987/)

-(Approriately enough, this comic is out of date.)
+(As usual, XKCD has a comic for this.

-Python installation and setup is notoriously confusing for both beginners and experienced Python developers.
+Approriately enough, the comic is out of date.)

 - In the beginning, there was a hack called [`setup.py`](https://github.com/pypa/setuptools) for packaging (1990s–2000s) and it